maztt/maztt/README.md

 <img align="right" alt="Animated GIF" src="https://user-images.githubusercontent.com/92126792/202570002-e3057b21-c552-4d0e-9b83-24cd41e7740d.gif" width="390px" height="auto" />

 <h1 align="left">Hey, how you doing?</h1>
-<p align="center">Name is Júlio, but I think <strong>maztt</strong> is also a good fit for a dev.</p>
+<p align="center">Name is Júlio, but I think <strong>maztt</strong> is a good fit for a dev.</p>

 <br>

 <sub><b>Elevator Pitch</b> — because you don't have enough time</sub>

-&emsp;It was May 1st, 2022 when I made the decision of fully diving into tech.
-Self awareness brought me all the way through and been making things more clear since then.
+&emsp;On May 1st, 2022 I made the decision of fully diving into tech.
+Self awareness contributed to it and has been making things more clear and fun since then.

 &emsp;Problems, people and processes move me.
 They make me seek to be 1% better everyday.

-&emsp;I'm an extreme enthusiast for personal development by which lifestyle drives me on the daily basis.
+&emsp;I'm an enthusiast for personal development and the lifestyle drives me on the daily basis.
 If you want to change your mind about Coaching, we can chat.

 &emsp;If you are here for a friend, I also love talking about Astronomy.
 Hip Hop & EDM music vibes me hard and I enjoy talking about football and learning more about NBA and NFL.